dusmith0/APStatTools/README.md

  "left", "right", "inner", "outer" or "two", "left_not_equal", "right_not_equal", Note: "left_not_equal","left_not_equal","inner_not_equal", and "two_not_equal" are intended for the "binomial" only.

 *bound = c(value)* will designate where the boundaries of the shaded region will go.
 If this value is left as NULL, it will produce the distribution.
-If you need an interior or two-tailed boundry, you can set bound = c(left, right).
+If you need an interior or two-tailed boundary, you can set bound = c(left, right).

 ### Examples
 To build the Standard Normal use: